codyromano/personal-proxy-server/README.md

 ## Running the server

-Spin up the web servers that you defined in `applications.json` and `defaultApplication.json`.
+First, spin up the web servers that you defined in `applications.json` and `defaultApplication.json`.
+Note that personal-proxy-server will only connect you to these "child applications"; it won't spin up the servers on your behalf.

 Running in Prod:
 ```